Breast Reduction in Fort Lauderdale, FL

 If you are a woman and are unhappy with the large size of your breasts, breast reduction may be right for you.
 Some patients find that their large breasts cause physical pain.
 Others seek smaller breasts for cosmetic reasons.
 Good candidates for reduction mammoplasty are adult women in good overall health.

 The cost of breast reduction varies significantly based on the volume and type of tissue removed and the amount of surgical sculpting being performed, among other factors.
 Financing is available.

 What should I do next?

 Through breast reduction, Fort Lauderdale and Broward County area women can achieve breasts that are smaller, lighter and a more proportionate match for the rest of their figure.
-If you are considering surgery, contact plastic surgeon Nathan Eberle, M.D., D.D.S., today for your consultation at the Weston Center for Plastic Surgery.
+If you are considering surgery, contact board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., today for your consultation at the Weston Center for Plastic Surgery.